duyenlee/Fraud-Detection-in-Crypto-ETH-Blockchain-/README.md

 The **Pseudo R-squared** of 0.4716 indicates that the model explains ~47% of the variation in the target variable.
 This is considered a strong fit for classification problems involving behavioral or fraud detection data.

+### ⚠️ Model Limitations

+- **Synthetic Sampling (SMOTE)**: SMOTE was used to address class imbalance by generating synthetic minority class examples.
+This may introduce patterns that differ from real-world behavior and can affect generalizability.

+- **Temporal Validation Omitted**: The dataset was split randomly into training and testing sets.
+In real-world scenarios, time-based validation would better simulate future fraud detection.

+- **Linearity in Log-Odds**: Logistic regression assumes a linear relationship between input features and the log-odds of the outcome.
+If some relationships are non-linear and not transformed, the model may underfit important patterns.

 ## 🧾 Feature Description